awaregroup/IIALab/labs/Lab01.md

-# Lab 1 – Build your device with Windows 10 IoT Core
+# Lab 1 – Getting started with Windows 10 IoT Core and UWP Applications

 This lab covers installing Windows 10 IoT Core on an NXP iMX6 based SolidRun HummingBoard Edge.
 We will deploy a UWP app to act as an IoT gateway connecting STM SensorTile.Box over a serial connection.